yhajjar/RAG-Anything/docs/coolify_deployment.md

 Mount a Coolify volume to `/data` so workspace folders survive container restarts and updates.
 Each workspace lives under `DATA_ROOT/<workspace_id>`.

 > **Tip:** The Docker image forces CPU PyTorch wheels via `PIP_EXTRA_INDEX_URL=https://download.pytorch.org/whl/cpu`.
 If you deploy to GPU hardware, override that environment variable in Coolify so CUDA wheels are used instead.
+System packages installed for parsing include LibreOffice, poppler, tesseract, Ghostscript, fonts, plus `libgl1`/`libglib2.0-0` for MinerU’s OpenCV bindings—leave them in place unless you know you don’t need those features.

 ## Using Docker Compose (alternative)